mostaphaRoudsari/honeybee-primer/text/components/Indoor_View_Factor_Calculator.md

 * ##### distFromFloorOrSrf [Optional]
 A number in Rhino model units to set the distance of the view factor mesh from the ground.
 * ##### additionalShading [Optional]
-Add in additional shading breps here for geometry that is not a part of the zone but can still block direct sunlight to occupants.
+Add additional shading breps or meshes to account for geometry that is not a part of the zone but can still block direct sunlight to occupants.
 Examples include outdoor context shading and indoor furniture.
 * ##### addShdTransmiss [Optional]
 An optional transmissivity that will be used for all of the objects connected to the additionalShading_ input.
 This can also be a list of transmissivities whose length matches the number of breps connected to additionalShading_ input, which will assign a different transmissivity to each object.
 Lastly, this input can also accept a data tree with a number of branches equal to the number of objects connected to the additionalShading_ input with a number of values in each branch that march the number of hours in the simulated analysisPeriod (so, for an annual simulation, each branch would have 8760 values).
 The default is set to assume that all additionalShading_ objects are completely opaque.
 As one adds in transmissivities with this input, the calculation time will increase accordingly.
 * ##### includeOutdoor [Optional]